Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ## multiple exposure

-In this scenarion more than one strobe flash happens  per frame captured.
+In this scenario more than one strobe flash happens  per frame captured.
 Tool [shots](tools/shots) allows to send multiple strobe pulses (by default five 9µs pulses 241µs apart on GPIO13):

 	$ shots
 	$